 What is Morado Opal?

-Morado opal, also called "purple opal" and "Opal Royale," is a purple variety of opalite (common opal) found in central Mexico.
+Morado opal, also called "purple opal" and "Opal Royale," is a purple variety of common opal found in central Mexico.
 Its name is derived from the Spanish word "morado" which means "purple."
 It does not exhibit "play-of-color."
 Its beauty is in its wonderful purple and white colors that meet in dramatic and subtle combinations and patterns.
 Morado is one of the least expensive opals capable of producing designer-grade cabochons.

 Uses of Morado Opal

 Most morado opal is cut into cabochons.
 Cutters willing to seek beauty over yield can produce spectacular stones from quality rough.
 Wonderful slabs can be purchased for a few dollars per square inch, and nice bulk rough can be purchased for under $100 per pound.
 Morado opal first began to appear in abundance at the 2012 Tucson Gem and Mineral Show.
 It is a good material for people making their first attempts at cutting opal.